Nasdaq Vilnius: Purchase of own shares of AB East West Agro

-From June 02, 2020, a purchase of own shares procedure for AB "East West Agro" ORS (ISIN code LT0000132060) is launched.
-The price per share is EUR 5.20 The closing date for execution of the procedure is June 2, 2020.
+From June 05, 2020, a purchase of own shares procedure for AB "East West Agro" ORS (ISIN code LT0000132060) is launched.
+The closing date for execution of the procedure is June 5, 2020.
 Order entry until 15:30 EET.
 Uncross time - 15:45 EET.
-The maximum number of shares to buy is 4 000 The minimum number of shares to buy is 1.
-Market: VSE Tender Offer (Genium INET trading system) Order book: EWA1LOS .
+The price per share is EUR 5.70 The maximum number of shares to buy is 9 000 The minimum number of shares to buy is 1.
+Market: VSE Tender Offer (Genium INET trading system) Order book: EWA1LOS1.
 Nasdaq Baltic Transaction Services +370 5 253 14 54 www.nasdaqomxbaltic.com

 Kostenloser Wertpapierhandel auf Smartbroker.de